About carved stone balls

 If they had a purely practical function we’d expect to be finding them in the same quantities as other tools.
 They are usually in very good condition so clearly have not been used for anything that would inflict wear and tear.

-Carved stone balls are sometimes extremely ornate, perhaps the finest example being the Towie Ball from Aberdeenshire.
+Although many are plain, a few are extremely ornate, perhaps the finest example being the Towie Ball from Aberdeenshire.

 Although we can’t fathom out their function, one thing is abundantly clear – they were made with considerable skill and patience.
 They sit beautifully in the hand.
 A portal to the past.